History of the Hungarian language: Literary records

 The Latin language was made official in the country—especially in the 11th to 15th centuries, the language of literature and religion was Latin.
 However, Hungarian was used in certain cases; sometimes it was fitted into Latin documents, to avoid later disputes about proprietary rights.

 However, the first official document of Hungary is not in Latin, but in Greek—this is the "Charter of the nuns of Veszprémvölgy", dated to 997.
 The text contains some Hungarian (and also some Slavic) place names: e.g. saɣarbrien (compound formed from saɣar 'shaft' + an obsolete Turkic loanword, brien 'coalition'—today Szárberény); saːmtaɣ 'plough'; meleɡdi (from meleg 'warm' + -di diminutive suffix).

 The next most important document is the "Establishing charter of the abbey of Tihany", dated to 1055.
 In the Latin text, 3 Hungarian sentences, 58 words, and 33 suffixes are present.
 The longest sentence is, in the original spelling, feheruuaru rea meneh hodu utu rea (reconstructed pronunciation: /fɛhɛːrvaːru reaː mɛnɛɣ hɔdu utu reaː/; modern Hungarian: "Fehérvárra menő hadi útra"—the postposition "rea", meaning "onto", became the suffix "-ra/-re"—English: 'up to the military road going to Fehérvár').
 Today, the vellum is kept in the abbey of Pannonhalma.

 Skipping intermediate Hungarian relics, the next important item is the "Funeral Sermon and Prayer" from 1192.
 This is the first text completely in Hungarian.
-The document is found on the 154th page of the Codex Pray (Pray here is not English; it is a name).
+The document is found on the 154th page of the Codex Pray (Pray here is not an English word but a name).

 —Quoted from the Funeral Sermon and Prayer, 1192.

 Literature in Hungarian is counted since the previous writing.
 The first known Hungarian poem has the title 'Laments of Mary'—its theme is the story of Jesus' crucifixion, from the viewpoint of Mary.
 It was denoted around 1300, but possibly it is not the first version.
 Its text is clear, easy to understand and logical, free of latinisms.
 The first verse: